JaariReynolds/ChessProject/README.md

-This is a Chess Project that includes a chess API, bot, logic, tests, and front-end interface for playing chess.
+This is a Chess Project that includes a chess API, bot, logic, tests, and front-end interface for playing chess. <br>
+All repos are still a work in progress, but the game logic (seems) to at least be correct.

 ## Installation
 Clone repository: